alexpiper/disentangling_metabarcoding_bias_MS/README.md

-# Analysis for Martoni, Piper, Rodoni and Blacket (In prep)
+# Disentangling bias for non-destructive insect metabarcoding

-This repository contains the code required for reproducing the analyses presented in our manuscript:
+This repository contains the code required for reproducing the analyses presented in our manuscript: F. Martoni, A.M.
+Piper, B. Rodoni and M.J.
+Blacket: Disentangling bias for non-destructive insect metabarcoding.
+(In prep)

-** Coming Soon **

 ## Data